soumyajaincarmel/ProjeManag/readme.md

 Proje Manag Uses Firebase Firestore Database - Google’s Firestore Firebase Database (Cloud Storage) to store and manage User Data efficiently.

-Ever User Profile / Member has the following features -
+Every User Profile / Member has the following features -

 1. Each Member has all the boards he is assigned to.
 2. Each Board has all the lists with task cards.
 3. Cards can be moved up and down in the list (Drag and Drop feature).
-4. Easily update User Profile - Set Name, Profile Picture and Phone Number etc.
+4. Easily update User Profile - Set Name, Profile Picture, Phone Number, etc.

 Create your Tasks list -